PatrickMaiyer/Portapack_Wiki/Recon.md

 * load hamradio => allow load of ham radios
 * auto update m-ranges => if checked then the manual range start and stop values are updated using the actual searched range values.
 If it's actually searching a frequency, manual ranges are untouched
 * record locked period=> activate auto record during locked wait (green) state.
 In audio modes, a wav file with actual time of capture as filename is created in AUDIO directory.
 In SPEC mode, a raw c16 with actual time of capture as filename is created in CAPTURES directory.
 * repeater => activate repeat function.  nb => number of repetitions
 * amp => enable/disable amp when TX repeat is on.  gain => gain to use when TX repeat is on

+**!!
+WARNING: YELLOW COLORED OPTION ARE FOR TX CONFIG !!**
+**!!
+WARNING: USING REPEATER ACTIVATE RECON TX ABILITIES !!**
-**!!BE CAREFUL WITH 'auto record locked period' OPTION.
-DON'T FORGET CLEANING UP FROM TIMES TO TIMES, TOO MUCH FILES WILL CRASH THINGS!!**
+**!!
+WARNING: BE CAUTIOUS WITH 'auto record locked period' OPTION.
+DON'T FORGET CLEANING UP FROM TIMES TO TIMES, TOO MUCH FILES WILL CRASH THINGS !!**

 # Recon/Search/Manual
 When using the Recon app, 3 modes are accessibles.